 As described in the description of business above, the Company entered into a technology license letter of intent with Kansas State University in 2017.
 During the quarters ended September 30, 2021, the Company continued to invest the majority of capital raised into development of the KSU technology license.
-During the quarter ended December 31, 2021, the Company began development of a production facility in Kansas.
+During the quarter ended December 31, 2021, the Company began development of a production facility in Kansas, that facility was completed in June 2022.
 The Company raised equity in the quarters ended December 31, 2020, March 31, 2021 and June 30, 2021 as detailed above, resulting in an increase in the cash balance.